 From our count, M25 is one of the most active seed investors in the Midwest with 23 new portfolio companies in 2016.
 That may sound like a lot, but it’s a small percentage of the myriad of companies M25 has reviewed.
 How do potential companies stand out?
-Victor Gutwein, M25’s managing director, outlines the top four components to their proprietary scorecard.
+Victor Gutwein, M25’s managing partner, outlines the top four components to their proprietary scorecard.

 There is a lot of subjectivity involved in a VC’s job, particularly in the earliest stages of venture investing.
 While it may be tempting to rely solely on pattern-matching and instinct to create investment decisions from the web of uncertainty, we’ve forced ourselves to look to the available objective data points.
 In doing so, we’ve created an analytics-oriented scorecard that compute hard numbers driving our yes-or-no funding decisions.
 Each category in the scorecard has several sub-variables previously correlated with the success of startups; we use these to prioritize our investments in higher-probability companies.
 I’ve summarized our top four categories (by weight) here:

 - Balance — We look for a variety of skills, backgrounds and responsibilities on the core team.
 Teams of all-MBAs or all-engineers perform worse.